-The main discrepancy between the income distribution indicators in EUROMOD and external statistics (i.e. Eurostat calculations using original EUSILC data) lies in the oversimulation of the share of income of the first decile (see Table 4.9 in Annex 3).
-In 2018, the simulated share of income is 22% higher than in the original dataset in the first decile.
-The other deciles are less affected (within 1-8% difference).
-The resulting Gini index and ratio of quintiles (S80/S20) are 8% and 14% lower than in the original dataset.
+The main discrepancy between the income distribution indicators in EUROMOD and external statistics (i.e., Eurostat calculations using original EUSILC data) lies in the oversimulation of the share of income of the first decile.
+In 2019, the simulated share of income is 16% higher than in the original dataset in the first decile.
+The other deciles are less affected (within 1-5% difference).
+The resulting Gini index and ratio of quintiles (S80/S20) are 1% and 6% lower than in the original dataset.